Digital Forensics - Here's What Lawyers Need To Know

 Another issue to account for is data diffusion.
 Due to the widespread use of IoT devices and wireless internet, many individuals may share network connections and machines containing relevant information.
 As such, it can be difficult to determine conclusively who owns data that is transmitted between devices and across publicly accessible networks.

-Also keep in mind when selecting a digital forensics partner that they may be asked to testify in court to speak about their collection methods and affirm that they followed forensics protocols to the letter.
+Also, keep in mind when selecting a digital forensics partner that they may be asked to testify in court to speak about their collection methods and affirm that they followed forensics protocols to the letter.
 The more experienced and respected your digital forensics team is, the more persuasive they will be when giving testimony.

 There’s no telling what information will come up during the discovery process.
 It’s not unusual for parties involved in a legal pursuit to attempt to obfuscate critical information by deleting digital correspondences, erasing computer files, or encrypting documents.
 Depending on the exact circumstances, this activity may be considered criminal activity and punishable as such.

 In other cases, however, data with evidentiary value is unavailable through no fault of the owner.
 Hard drives can be damaged, files can be corrupted and records can be lost through the normal course of business.
-When such events occur, it’s important that legal teams have the ability to retrieve lost or erased documents to help support their case.
+When such events occur, legal teams must have the ability to retrieve lost or erased documents to help support their case.
 Partnering with expert digital forensics specialists is a smart long-term strategy that will ensure lawyers can make their case even when the evidence needed seems lost for good.

 If you found this article interesting, be sure to subscribe you and your team to our monthly blog distribution email.
 This email list is solely for blog distribution purposes and we promise to only send one email per month.
 To subscribe, simply scroll down and fill out the "Subscribe" form below the comment box.